 241b.
 ADMINISTRATION FOR TEACHERS (Summer Session only).
+Four hours credit.

 A course designed to equip the classroom teacher with a basic knowledge of how a public school is administered, with emphasis constantly on the teacher's problems.

 245. CURRICULUM CONSTRUCTION.
 Four hours credit.